Liu3422/Summer_RISCV/README.md

 - Scoreboard/log parsing
 - "Fail-mode" with truly random/incorrect instructions
 - Randomize state of DUT: random RF?
+- Create more classes: Testcase, (idk yet)
 - Store instructions into memory for DUT to fetch.
     - Idea: store batches (say 1000), execute them all, flush, repeat.
 - S-type (Memory) instruction coverage.
 Also the I-type load + lui instructions.
 - Constrained random coverage with branch instructions?
     - Extremely unpredictable behavior prone to looping.
     - What exactly would this prove verification-wise?

+Code Quality (in progress):
+- Rfunct3: change to linked list so you don't have to specify [0] normally
+- Decrease length of hash names (they all output strings/names)
+- more match/case statements where necessary
+- dut_fetch can be expanded to include instruction type, signed/unsigned pair, maybe names/special instr.

+Concerns:
+- What exactly makes something OOP?